immutables/immutables/README.md

 * Dozens of fixes, including
   - [#61](https://github.com/immutables/immutables/issues/61) Partially fixed `@Value.Default` methods on Java 8 implemented with interface `default` methods.
 Known issue is with more complex interface inheritance [#67](https://github.com/immutables/immutables/issues/67)
   - [#48](https://github.com/immutables/immutables/issues/48) JDBI marshaling fixes
-  - [#50](https://github.com/immutables/immutables/issues/50) Support for older versions of Guava, which did not have `MoreObjects` for example, detected from classpath
+  - [#50](https://github.com/immutables/immutables/issues/50) Support for older versions of Guava, which did not have `MoreObjects` for example, detected from classpath.
+Checked with Guava v12, v16
   - Fixed resolution of accesors inherited from couple of interfaces.
 (Still do not take into account most specific covariant override)
 * Deprecations
   - Deprecated `@Value.Immutable(nonpublic)` in favor of `@Value.Immutable(visibility)`, nonpublic not working now, but it should not break